medic/cht-docs/content/en/apps/examples/pih.md

 ### TB workflows
-The TB workflow enables CHWs to screen patients for TB, follow up TB patients and refer suspected TB cases to senior CHW for sputum collection.
-Senior CHWs who are based at the community level submits the sputum collection form after collecting the sputum samples for TB testing and the Senior CHWs who are based at the facility level supports in notifying CHWs when the TB results are out and in tracing TB defaulters..
+The TB workflow enables CHWs to screen patients for TB, refer suspected TB cases to senior CHW for sputum collection and follow up TB patients.
+Senior CHWs who are based at the community level submit the sputum collection form after collecting the sputum samples for TB testing and the Site CHWs who are based at the facility level support in notifying CHWs when the TB results are out and in tracing TB defaulters..

-#### TB workflow for TB suspected cases identified in a community setting.
+#### TB workflow for TB cases identified in a community setting

 {{< figure src="TB_workflow.png"  link="TB workflow.png" alt="TB workflow" title="" class="left col-12">}}

-#### TB workflow for TB cases screened in a facility setting and TB defaulters
+#### TB workflow for TB confirmed cases and TB defaulters

 {{< figure src="TB_workflow_screened.png"  link="TB_workflow_screened.png" alt="TB workflow screened" title="" class="left col-12">}}